 We ask that parents also:

-St Mary’s have a very happy school experience and leave us with the confidence and the skills to make the most of the life that lies ahead.
+In our friendly and warm community, each girl is known, valued and cared for as an individual.
+As a relatively small school, with a staff dedicated to meeting the needs of each and every student, we are able to focus on ensuring that girls at St Mary’s have a very happy school experience and leave us with the confidence and the skills to make the most of the life that lies ahead.
 Wellbeing is ‘taught’ in a variety of ways; students gain a better understanding of wellbeing through school assemblies, form activities and Senior School wellbeing days.
-In addition, Year 7 students all learn the principals of mindfulness as part of the curriculum.
 Resilience is also enhanced as it is incorporated through the curriculum in individual subject areas and on school trips, including activities week and the DofE programme.
-Resilience and mindfulness can both equip students with skills to help self-regulate their emotions.

-Our Personal Social Health and Economic Education programme continues throughout the school and aims to develop communication, social and life skills so that students leave St Mary’s as confident, articulate, mature young women, with high self-esteem.
+Our Personal Social Health Education programme continues throughout the school and aims to develop communication, social and life skills so that students leave St Mary’s as confident, articulate, mature young women, with high self-esteem.
 These qualities stand them in good stead throughout their lives and are valued by employers.
 Careers advice is also given and there is preparation for further education, ensuring a smooth transfer to the sixth form of each student’s choice.

 Students are expected to conduct themselves in line with the few ‘school rules’ that we have in place.
 We aim to provide a caring, friendly and safe environment, ensuring the wellbeing of all members of the community.
 Students have the right to feel safe at school.
 Bullying at St Mary’s will not be tolerated and any incidents that are reported to us are dealt with in line with the school policy (this can be found on the school website).
 Incidents of bullying are extremely rare in this school, but we must never be complacent and think it would never happen here.
 Bullying is defined as an action that is repeated over time and that intentionally hurts another student or group physically or emotionally.
 The term bullying is sometimes used inappropriately; it is important that students, staff and parents understand the correct meaning, so that we can all work together in the interests of all students.